electrodude/igraph/README.md

   * maybe go more shallow while moving, and then do a full-quality search when not moving or when moving slowly
 * Drop data from the tree to keep it from getting too big
   * This hasn't been a problem for me yet.
+* Improve branch node color averaging - it looks bad when you zoom out, especially with `SHOW_SIGN` on

 This doesn't segfault on my machine with no mutexes and `-O3`.
 Please file a bug if it segfaults for you.